Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Introduction

+In Section~\ref{sec:eff_if}, we focus on the class of mb-shielded ADMGs and discuss how we can exploit the constraints of such models to gain efficiency.
+Since mb-shielded ADMGs are equivalent to DAG models, we adapt known results for DAGs to obtain the space of all influence functions for the population-level effect of a primal fixable treatment on an outcome in this class of models.
+This space characterizes the \textit{regular and asymptotically linear} estimators, which are $\sqrt{n}$-consistent and asymptotically normal, for our target parameter.
+We further derive the most efficient estimators within this class of causal models; i.e., influence function based estimators that achieve the \emph{semiparametric efficiency bound}.

-In Section~\ref{sec:sequential}, we describe semiparametric estimators for increasingly general classes of functionals representing identifiable causal effects of a single treatment on a single outcome, culminating with an estimator for \emph{any} such functional.
-We first operationalize primal and dual IPW via the \emph{primal} and \emph{dual fixing} operators so that they may be applied recursively to a hidden variable causal model.
-We show how repeated applications of these operators to other variables may lead to a model where they can be applied to the treatment variable itself.
-The resulting estimators resemble influence function based estimators that are sequentially reweighted, and exhibit a partial double robustness property, i.e., it is doubly robust provided the parts of the likelihood corresponding to a set of weight models are correctly specified.
-We then propose the \emph{nested IPW} estimator that generalizes IPW to all hidden variable causal models where the target parameter is identified.
+In Section~\ref{sec:nested}, we describe semiparametric estimators for general classes of functionals representing identifiable causal effects of a single treatment on a single outcome, culminating with an estimator for \emph{any} such functional.
+We propose the \emph{nested IPW} estimator that generalizes IPW to all hidden variable causal models where the target parameter is identified.
 We propose a \emph{sound} and \emph{complete} algorithm (Algorithm~\ref{alg:simplify}) that derives the corresponding nested IPW estimator when possible.
-Finally, we derive the \emph{augmented nested IPW} estimator that resembles gAIPW and is partially doubly robust to specification of a treatment assignment and outcome model, albeit after correct specification of certain pieces of the observed data likelihood that serve as inverse weights in our estimator.
+One of the interesting facts about this algorithm is that when the effect is identified, it outputs a functional that only relies on the conditional densities involving the variables in the district of the treatment; see next section for a description of district and other preliminaries.

+In Section~\ref{subsec:kernel_aipw}, we discuss alternative strategies for estimating the causal effect when treatment is not primal fixable.
+We illustrate the key results of this paper via a series of simulation analyses in Section~\ref{sec:experiments}, followed by conclusions in Section~\ref{sec:conc}.